 Methadone has both opioid and non-opioid properties, and a long variable halflife (approximately 8-80h vs. 2.5h for morphine).
 There is therefore no single potency ratio for methadone and other opioids.
-When switching from morphine, the eventual 24h dose of methadone is typically 5-10 times smaller than the previous dose of morphine, and can be much smaller.
+When switching from morphine, the eventual 24h dose of methadone is typically 5-10 times smaller than the previous dose of morphine, sometimes 20-30 times smaller, and occasionally even smaller.
 Inevitable cumulation is the reason for the week-long intervals between adjustments in the regular dose.
 Switching to methadone must be closely supervised, normally as an inpatient.
 If in doubt, seek specialist advice.